tentone/car-tracker-ionic/README.md

  - Manage multiple GPS car trackers.
  - Store and list messages exchanged with the car tracker.
- - Export stored data as file.
+ - Export stored data as file for backup